Payoneer-Escrow/payoneer-escrow-csharp-dotnet/README.md

 # Payoneer Escrow

-This is intended to be a clean, idiomatic client for the [Armor Payments API](https://escrow.payoneer.com/api).
+This is intended to be a clean, idiomatic client for the [Payoneer Escrow API](https://escrow.payoneer.com/api).
 This will handle generating the authenticated headers and constructing the properly nested request URI, as well as parsing any response JSON for you.

-Current package version: 1.0.0

 ---

+## Package Versions

+* 1.0.0 (current)

 ## Dependencies